nielsenjared/nielsenjared.github.io/content/blog/data-structure-tree-searches/index.md

     }
 ```

+If we run `searchMax()`, it will traverse all of the right-most nodes and return the value stored in the leaf, or terminal node, in that branch.

-### Binary Search Tree Specific Value
+### Tree Search: Specific Value

-Pattern recognition is an important skill to develop as a programmer.

 _If_ we're searching for a speciic value, what do we need to do?
-We need to check all of the values (until we find our node, of course).
-What control statement allows us to repeat a process _until_ a condition is met?
+We need to check all of the values, left _and_ right (until we find our node, of course).
+Our specific tree search function will look the following:

-`while`

-@TODO

 ```js
     searchSpecific(data) {